 Raise your hand if you are maniacal about monitoring your blog traffic.

 Is your hand raised?
 Mine is, too.
-I check out our traffic every day, sometimes multiple times a day.
-Most of the time, it's great to be so in-the-weeds -- if I notice a sudden dip, I can quickly react.
+I check out traffic every day, sometimes multiple times a day.
+Most of the time, it's great to be so in-the-weeds -- if I notice a sudden dip in pageviews, I can quickly react.

 As long as you have only one independent variable (ex: time), one dependent variable (ex: blog traffic), and a fairly large sample size, regression analyses can tell you a lot about your blog traffic growth.

 To determine the relationship between two variables, we'll find the best-fitting line for a set of data.
 This best-fitting line represents the general direction in which the data is going.
 To understand how fast your traffic is growing, you need to know the components of a regression analysis.

 There are three different things you need to know about a regression to analyze it properly.
 Here's what one looks like for reference: